WolfVanerom/DiggerGame/README.md

-# Prog4Game Engine - Wolf Vanerom
+# Prog4Game Engine - Digger Game - Wolf Vanerom

 This is a rendition of the original Minigin project.
 It has been extended into a custom game engine used to build a Digger-style arcade game.